- They tend to service areas of Manhattan that are not located close to subway lines (especially far East and West areas of Manhattan).

 - Buses offer the added advantage of being able to see various areas of Manhattan while you ride.

-- Buses can also be a great choice if you're traveling with small children, because although they are slower, they require less steps/walking than using the subways does.
+- Buses can also be a great choice if you're traveling with small children because although they are slower, they require fewer steps/walking than using the subways does.
 Also, they tend to be cleaner than the subway.

-- Fare is $2.75 and can be paid with a MetroCard or coins (no dollar bills, no pennies).
+- Fare can be paid with a MetroCard or coins (no dollar bills, no pennies).

 - A free transfer to another bus or the subway within 2 hours is available if you paid with a MetroCard.